Harcourt Butler Technical University: Associations

-The various departments of engineering and technology also have their own Associations of engineers and technologists, e.g., ACE, AME, etc. These associations coordinate among their faculty, students, and alumni for various co-curricular and extra-curricular activities as they deem important, including but not limited to intra-department or inter-college events.
+The various departments of engineering and technology also have their own Associations of engineers and technologists, e.g., ACE, AOFT, AME, etc. These associations coordinate among their faculty, students, and alumni for various co-curricular and extra-curricular activities as they deem important, including but not limited to intra-department or inter-college events.
 The associations have their own intra-departmental conveners, and student-members.

 Events

 The college organizes several annual events open to all students.
 Adhyaay is the annual cultural open festival, previously called Odyssey, while Taal is the intra-college cultural competition.
 The annual technical event is Technika (earlier, Zest), and Aagaz is the inter-college sports meet.

 Separate events have been organised by different departments and clubs in the past decades.
 Departmental associations have organised Nirmaan (civil), Mecharnival (mechanical), Incord (computer science), Resonance (electrical), Anuvartan (electronics), Tech Era (jointly by E/E), etc. There was also a Lit Fest by cultural and literary clubs, and Udbhav by STEP-HBTI.